marijnh/Eloquent-JavaScript/06_object.md

 The `class` keyword starts a ((class declaration)), which allows us to define a constructor and a set of methods all in a single place.
-Any number of methods may be written inside the declaration's ((curly braces)).
+Any number of methods may be written inside the declaration's ((braces)).
 The one named `constructor` is treated specially.
 It provides the actual constructor function, which will be bound to the name `Rabbit`.
 The others are packaged into that constructor's prototype.
 Thus, the class declaration above is equivalent to the